PatrickLouys/no-framework-tutorial/5-router.md

 ### Router

+A router dispatches to different handlers depending on rules that you have set up.

 With your current setup it does not matter what URL is used to access the application, it will always result in the same response.
 So let's fix that now.

 I will use [FastRoute](https://github.com/nikic/FastRoute) in this tutorial.
 But as always, you can pick your own favorite package.